(Royal Institute ofPainters in Watercolour. Retired Honorary Member)

 Recognition of his prodigious talent was acknowledged by his election to the Royal Institute of Painters in Watercolour in 1999.
-He is also a full member of the St Ives Society of Artists.
+He is also a full member of the St Ives Society of Artists and exhibited with the Royal Academy and the Federation of British Artists.
 Throughout this period he continually exhibited his work both in the West Country and London.

 Throughout his career he has developed a well crafted, poetic and often allegorical style which places him at the centre of the British Neo–romantic movement.
 He portrays landscapes as abstracts with a narrative through the medium of vibrant colours.
 Working with equal dexterity across the mediums of pastel, oil and watercolour, Richard Slater creates complex images of rural scenes, villages, buildings, wildlife and flora